Perl has no switch statements. How do I avoid a long if-else-if pattern?

 }

-While for this small example, the amount of code saved is not staggering, to include extra cases you only need to add entries to the 'action_to_take' hash, rather than create a whole new section to the if statement.
+While for this small example, the amount of code saved is not large, to include extra cases you only need to add entries to the 'action_to_take' hash, rather than create a whole new section to the if statement.

 It also means that you can build the hash in another subroutine and call it somewhere else.